 The MFA degree prepares students for participation in a broad range of professional contexts from gallery exhibition and art commission to curating, publication, or activism.
 Our graduates often also seek teaching positions in postsecondary college and university settings and typically accrue some teaching experience to this end by serving as instructors in our undergraduate programs.

-Students in the Studio Art MFA program (Painting, Sculpture, New Media) benefit from a unique range of possible collaborators and advisors across the university.
+Students in the Studio Art MFA program (Painting, Sculpture, New Media, Printmaking & Photography) benefit from a unique range of possible collaborators and advisors across the university.
 Historically, students have developed connections within the College of Fine and Applied Arts through coursework in Architecture, Landscape Architecture, or Theatre or across the campus through study in such areas as Gender and Women’s Studies, Media and Cinema Studies, History, or English/Creative Writing.